//// Now Live

 Gee Whiz!
 (2012)

 Baby Nuna and 7.9 M^2 (2007 / 2011)

 Inside Out Group Action (2011)

 >> Press and Reviews

-Jiayi Young is an Assistant Professor of Design at the University of California, Davis.
+Jiayi Young is an Associate Professor of Design at the University of California, Davis.
 Her inquiries lie within the emergent and experimental field of digital media with an emphasis on the cross-disciplinary areas of design that integrates the arts, the sciences with cutting-edge technology.
 Her current research and creative work are focused on constructing data-driven sensor-enabled interfaces, installations, real-time projection graphics, participatory performances, and immersive environments in cultural and public places with a goal of creating generative energy to engage the public in social dialogue.
 Using multidisciplinary approaches, her work examines contemporary society including the culture of consumption, the programming and exploitation of the feminine, cultural assimilation, and personal identity.
-Leveraging social media, crowd-sourced media, and user-created content, she sets up scenarios and creates conditions to make a visible empathetic relationship between people in the presence of contemporary culture.
+Leveraging social media, crowd-sourced media, and user-created content, she sets up scenarios and creates conditions to make visible empathetic relationship between people in the presence of contemporary culture.
 Her work invites the public to participate to come in close contact with an experience that engages the rethinking of the human condition.

-Young has published and exhibited nationally and internationally, including Ars Electronica, the International Symposium of Electronic Art (ISEA); the Leonardo Electronic Almanac (LEA); Hall of Science, New York; the United Nation’s Fourth Conference on Women, Beijing, China; the Hermitage Museum, St. Petersburg, Russia; and Moltkerei Werkstatt, Cologne, Germany.
+Young has exhibited nationally and internationally, including Ars Electronica, the International Symposium of Electronic Art (ISEA); the Leonardo Electronic Almanac (LEA); Hall of Science, New York; the United Nation’s Fourth Conference on Women, Beijing, China; the Hermitage Museum, St. Petersburg, Russia; and Moltkerei Werkstatt, Cologne, Germany.